Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it runs a regression gate on a flow, compiling, testing, and comparing to baseline.
-It distinguishes from siblings like run_test or diff_flow by focusing on regression detection in CI context.
+The description clearly states the tool's function: "Run the regression gate on a flow now" and details the steps (compile, run, compare).
+It distinguishes itself from siblings like run_test and diff_flow by explicitly focusing on regression detection and blocking changes, making its unique purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.